 Thus, the birth of my Orange Marmalade Nut Muffins.

-These are yummy, have a touch of “Paddington” in the same and taste best straight of the oven as the tops are still crisp!
+These are yummy, have a touch of “Paddington” in the same, and taste best straight off the oven as the tops are still crisp!

 - 1 tsp baking soda